-This paper discusses ways in which the occurence of sexual abuse could be reduced at a community level.
+This paper discusses ways in which the occurrence of sexual abuse could be reduced at a community level.
 Suggestions for education programs are also explored.

 This review discusses the impact that rape culture and gender roles may have for a male survivor attempting to report their crime.

-In this paper I share some of my personal story of addiction and discuss the impact that substance use may have on the occurence and reporting of sexual assault.
+In this paper I share some of my personal story of addiction and discuss the impact that substance use may have on the occurrence and reporting of sexual assault.

 This paper discusses the potential impact of sexual violence for males through the lens of Eric Erickson’s Stages of Development.

 An Intersectional Look at Male GBT Sexual Assault Survivors